Darts-Luke 'The Nuke' Littler crushes Van Gerwen to become youngest champion at 17

 LONDON :Seventeen-year-old sensation Luke 'The Nuke' Littler thrashed Michael van Gerwen 7-3 on Friday to become the youngest ever PDC darts world champion and bank a 500,000 pound ($621,600) winner's cheque.

-The duel for the biggest prize on the board, in front of 3,200 rowdy fans in fancy dress, ended in a crushing defeat for three times winner Van Gerwen in his seventh final at North London's Alexandra Palace.
+The duel for the biggest prize in darts, in front of 3,200 rowdy fans in fancy dress, ended in a crushing defeat for three times winner Van Gerwen, 35, in his seventh final at North London's 'Ally Pally' Alexandra Palace.

 "I can't believe it.
-Honestly, I can't believe it," gasped Littler, who started throwing darts as a toddler, at a dream come true.
+Honestly, I can't believe it," gasped the teenager, tears in his eyes.

+The phenomenon, whose meteoric rise started by throwing magnetic darts as a toddler, had finally achieved the dream after losing 7-4 last year in a final that made him a household name.

-"Everyone dreams of lifting this trophy but you have to get through a tough field."
+"Everyone dreams of lifting this trophy but you've got to get through a tough field."

-Littler took a cagey opening set, neither finalist on their A game, and then found his rhythm with two quick 180s to go 2-0 up as Van Gerwen grimaced in frustration.
+Littler took a cagey opening set and then found his rhythm with two quick 180s to go 2-0 up, winning six of the first seven legs, as Van Gerwen's finishing touch failed him and he grimaced in frustration.

-The Dutch 35-year-old, who set the previous record for youngest world champion as a 24-year-old in 2014, showed he was still in the fight by taking the fifth set but the comeback then faltered.
+The Dutch 'Green Machine', who set the previous record for youngest world champion as a 24-year-old in 2014, showed he was still in the fight by taking the fifth set but the comeback faltered.

 Littler, hand steady and gaze unwavering, fired in quick back-to-back 180s to take the opening leg of the sixth and then banged in two more maximum scores to secure the set and forge 5-1 up.

-Van Gerwen raised his game to pull back to 5-2 but Littler whitewashed the next set to restore his advantage to 6-2.
+Van Gerwen raised his game to pull back to 5-2 but Littler, who ended the tournament with the most 180s, whitewashed the next set to restore his advantage to 6-2.

-Another set to the Dutchman only postponed the inevitable as Littler romped through the final set to get his hands on the mighty Sid Waddell Trophy, with the pent-up emotion finally released.
+Another set to the Dutchman only postponed the inevitable as Littler, who turns 18 on Jan.
+21, romped through the final set to get his hands on the mighty Sid Waddell Trophy.

-"I come 4-0 behind and after that I didn't do myself justice but that's the way it is," said Van Gerwen.
+The pent-up emotion was finally released by two bullseyes and a double 16 to check out.

+"I learnt a lot last year," he said as the celebrations died down.
+"Earlier today I watched all of the (2024 final) game back against Luke (Humphries) and I had the visions.

 "I sometimes say every 17 years a star gets born and he's one of them."